tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### High Clergy’s Robe

+Light Armor

+_Recharge 11+:_ Until the end of the battle, double the armor’s default AC bonus against weapon attacks.

+**Quirk:** Eager to face the forces of evil.

+---

 #### Idiographic Robe

 _Recharge 16+:_ This silk robe’s lining is embroidered with spells.
 When a nearby enemy hits you with a spell attack, that enemy rerolls the attack with a –2 penalty.
 If the attack hits, one of your daily spells recharges.